Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Introduction

 \subsection{Acknowledgements}

-I would like to thank my PhD supervisor Dan Petersen, whose help has been invaluable throughout this project.
-I would also like to thank Nathalie Wahl and Oscar Randal-Williams for their interest in the project and for a number of very useful discussions.
-I am also very grateful for the large number of very helpful comments on earlier versions of this paper that I have received from all of the above, as well as from Mai Katada.
-Finally, I would like to thank Christine Vespa for helpful correspondence and encouragement.
+I would like to thank my PhD supervisor Dan Petersen, whose help was invaluable throughout this project.
+I would also like to thank Oscar Randal-Williams, Arthur Soulié, Christine Vespa and Nathalie Wahl for their interest in the project and for a number of very useful discussions.
+In addition, I would like to thank Fabian Hebestreit, Manuel Krannich and Andrew Putman for useful feedback and discussion in conjunction with the defense of my PhD thesis, where an earlier version of this paper was included and where they were on the committee, together with Christine Vespa.
+I am very grateful for the large number of very helpful comments on earlier versions of this paper that I have received from all of the above, as well as from Mai Katada.
+I would finally like to thank the referee for carefully reading the paper and coming with many useful comments.